-The keyboard wake-up feature requires a power supply that can provide at least 1A on the +5VSB lead.
-If this requirement is not met, the system does not power up.
+- This feature requires a power supply that can provide at least 1A on the +5VSB lead when these jumpers are set to +5VSB.
+Otherwise, the system does not power up. - 2.
 The total current consumed must NOT exceed the power supply capability (+5VSB) whether under normal condition or in sleep mode.